• Skip to primary navigation

 Where to buy

-For roasted kernels, you'll need to go to an Asian grocery store- the Korean ones are your best bet!
+• Pre-roasted kernels: you'll need to go to the Asian grocery store- Korean ones are your best bet!

-These days, Asian food is so ubiquitous that you can even find bottled Korean barley tea at places like Trader Joe's - the reviews don't seem great though, so why not make your own since it's so easy?
-Scroll down for how to make homemade Korean roasted barley tea!
+• Bottled tea: These days, Asian food is now so ubiquitous that you can even find bottled Korean barley tea at places like Trader Joe's.
+The reviews don't seem great though, so why not make your own since it's so easy?

 Is Korean barley tea healthy?

 Barley can help fight over 20 chronic diseases and has a lot of antioxidants.
-Bottled barley tea may contain sugar or other preservatives and additives, but homemade barley tea is good for you.
-For more about its benefits, read the section "Health Benefits" in this post!
+Bottled tea may contain sugar or other preservatives and additives, but homemade is good for you.
+For more about the benefits, read the section "Health Benefits" in this post!

 A glass of cold roasted barley tea.